 Cloudflare Bot Management v2/v3: Advanced fingerprinting beyond JavaScript challenges.
 Sites like G2.com use this level of protection.

-Turnstile CAPTCHAs: Cloudflare's newer invisible challenge system requires real browser execution.
+Turnstile CAPTCHAs (without solver): Cloudflare's newer invisible challenge system requires real browser execution or CAPTCHA solver integration.

 Heavy TLS fingerprinting: Some configurations detect Python's TLS stack regardless of other protections.